geissdoerfer/shepherd/docs/dev/contributing.rst

 -----

 There is an initial testing framework that covers a large portion of the python code.
-You should always make sure the tests are passing before commiting your code.
+You should always make sure the tests are passing before committing your code.

 To run the python tests, have a copy of the source code on a BeagleBone.
 Change into the `software/python-package` directory and run: